How does a weather risk monitor differ from a standard weather forecast tool?

 Construction

-For example, consider a highway paving project scheduled during the summer.
-Pavement quality is highly sensitive to both temperature and precipitation, and unexpected rain can ruin freshly laid asphalt while extreme heat can affect curing and worker safety.
-By monitoring short-term forecasts and hourly precipitation probabilities, project managers can shift paving operations to optimal weather windows and schedule alternate tasks, such as grading, equipment maintenance, and staging materials, when rain is likely.
+Consider a highway paving project in the summer.
+Pavement quality is highly sensitive to both temperature and precipitation: unexpected rain can ruin freshly laid asphalt, while extreme heat affects both curing and worker safety.

 Energy & Utilities